-With our architectural plans now set and ready for the start of construction of our hotel and villas in August, we finally had the opportunity to sit back and chat with our stellar team of architects.
+With our architectural plans now set and ready for the start in Sumba of construction of our hotel and villas in August, we finally had the opportunity to sit back and chat with our stellar team of architects.

 Get to know Gary Fell, the founder

 >>CAP KAROSO: Why did you originally get into architecture?

 G.F.
 I suppose in reality I grew up with it, or rather with the making of it.
 My Dad was a carpenter, he could draw, he could design, and as a little kid I was very much encouraged to do art.
 I used to draw, paint… By the age of 21, I really wanted to do something that involved art, and architecture seemed like the best thing for the range of subjects that interested me – it wasn’t just the art, there was also the academic or intellectual side to it.
 So I decided to go there and have never regretted it.

 P.G.
 As long as I remember, I have always been interested in buildings and cities.
 I was already a civil engineer, and so decided to continue my studies in the field of architecture.
 And here I am now, an Italian architect in Indonesia.

 >>CAP KAROSO: And what does it mean to be a European architect in Asia?
 Did you experience any cultural shock when you first started working here?

 G.F.
 There is an immediacy to it.
 A lot of the things you learned or expected that you would do as a European architect just don’t function here.
 You have to be more flexible.
 Back when I first arrived here, coming from London with a notion of what I expected to be doing as an architect, I felt like I’d been thrown into what seemed like a jungle.
 Everything was different.
 How sites are organized, how people interact, the way they construct, the way they work on site… But for me it has always been amazing to see how they can do fantastic things here with zero reliance on technology.